kubevirt/kubevirt.github.io/_posts/2018-09-12-attaching-to-multiple-networks.markdown

 ---

 # Introduction
 Virtual Machines often need multiple interfaces connected to different networks.
-This could be because the application running on it expect to be connected to different interfaces (e.g. a virtual router running on the VM); because the VM need L2 connectivity to a network not managed by k8s (e.g. allow for PXE booting); or any other reason - which I'll be happy to hear about in the comment section!
+This could be because the application running on it expect to be connected to different interfaces (e.g. a virtual router running on the VM); because the VM need L2 connectivity to a network not managed by Kubernetes (e.g. allow for PXE booting); because an **existing** VM, ported into KubeVirt, runs applications that expect multiple interfaces to exists; or any other reason - which we'll be happy to hear about in the comment section!

 In KubeVirt, as nicely explained in this [blog post](http://kubevirt.io/2018/KubeVirt-Network-Deep-Dive.html), there is already a mechanism to take an interface from the pod and move it into the Virtual Machine.
-However, k8s allows for a single network plugin to be used in a cluster (across all pods), and provide one interface for each pod.
+However, Kubernetes allows for a single network plugin to be used in a cluster (across all pods), and provide one interface for each pod.
+This forces us to choose between having pod network connectivity and any other network connectivity for the pod and, in the context of KubeVirt, the Virtual Machine within.

 To overcome this limitation, we use [Multus](https://github.com/intel/multus-cni), which is a "meta" CNI (Container Network Interface), allowing multiple CNIs to coexist, and allow for a pod to use the right ones for its networking needs.

 # How Does it Work for Pods?
-The magic is done via a new CRD (Custom Resource Definition) called ```NetworkAttachmentDefinition``` introduced by the Multus project, and adopted by the k8s community as the [de-facto standard](https://docs.google.com/document/d/1Ny03h6IDVy_e_vmElOqR7UdTPAG_RNydhVE1Kx54kFQ/edit#heading=h.hylsbqoj5fxd) for attaching pods to one or more networks.
+The magic is done via a new CRD (Custom Resource Definition) called ```NetworkAttachmentDefinition``` introduced by the Multus project, and adopted by the Kubernetes community as the [de-facto standard](https://docs.google.com/document/d/1Ny03h6IDVy_e_vmElOqR7UdTPAG_RNydhVE1Kx54kFQ/edit#heading=h.hylsbqoj5fxd) for attaching pods to one or more networks.
 These network definition contains a field called ```type``` which indicates the name of the actual CNI that provide the network, and different configuration payloads which the Multus CNI is passing to the actual CNI.
 For example, the following network definition:
 ```yaml
 apiVersion: "k8s.cni.cncf.io/v1"
 kind: NetworkAttachmentDefinition